 ISRE 2410 applies in two situations.
 The first and most common: you are the entity’s independent auditor, and you’re engaged to review interim financial information (typically half-year or quarterly financials prepared under IAS 34 or a local equivalent).
 The second, added by a 2007 amendment: you are the entity’s independent auditor, and you’re engaged to review historical financial information other than interim financials.

-If you are not the entity's auditor, ISRE 2400 (Revised) applies instead.
+If you are not the entity’s auditor, ISRE 2400 (Revised) applies instead.
 The distinction is not administrative.
-ISRE 2410 assumes you carry forward audit-based knowledge of the entity from your annual engagement: its internal controls, its accounting policies, its industry, its risk profile.
+ISRE 2410 assumes you carry forward audit-based knowledge of the entity from your annual engagement: its internal controls, its accounting policies, its industry, and its risk profile.
 ISRE 2400 assumes you have none of that knowledge and must build it from scratch.
 The procedures differ accordingly.

 In the Netherlands, the most frequent ISRE 2410 engagement is the review of half-year financials for entities listed on Euronext Amsterdam.
 IAS 34 (Interim Financial Reporting) governs the preparation of those half-year reports.
 But the standard also applies to voluntary interim reviews and to reviews of quarterly information for private entities with bank covenant requirements.
+Any engagement where you (as the entity’s auditor) review historical financial information falls under ISRE 2410.

 What your audit knowledge gives you on an interim review